demersdesigns/baseplate/README.md

 4. You can check to make sure it was installed properly by typing `which bower` into the terminal.

 ###Installation Instructions
-1. From the command line, `cd` into the directory where you pulled this repo into and run `npm start`, which will run both `npm install` to get all of the node modules as well as `bower install`, which will pull down the Bower dependencies.
+1. From the command line, `cd` into the directory where you pulled this repo into
-2. In order to utilize the living styleguide functionality, you will need to install the gem using `gem install livingstyleguide`
+2. Run `npm start`, which will run both `npm install` to get all of the node modules as well as `bower install`, which will pull down the Bower dependencies.

 ##Usage:
 ---